siondawson/milestone-project-2/readme.md

 In any changes or new questions it must be ensured that the string 'correct' exactly matches the correct answer in the list of 'options' for the quiz to function correctly.

+For correct answers the button will change color to green, for incorrect the button will turn red.
+Throughout the quiz the user will not know their score, only if a question is right or wrong.
+If a user selects an incorrect answer, the correct answer will not be shown.

+After ten questions the quiz will end, the user will be given their score out of ten.
+There will be an option for the user to play again, where a new set of questions will be presented.
+There will also be an option for the user to quit to the home page.

+Throughout the quiz there will be a button for the user to quit to the home page.

 ## Images

 Images we're pulled from various google searches.
 The starfleet badge image was taken from the above references github repository.

+## Favicon

+Favicon.io was used to create a favicon for the site.
+Added to each page of the site to make browser tab easily identifiable.
+The starfleet insignia png from the css lcars template was perfect for this.
+All that was required was to import it to affinity photo, change it's color to black and export.

 ## Wireframes